0x4007/plz-cli/README.md

 A CLI tool that generates shell scripts from a human readable description.

-This is a modded version of [plz-cli](https://github.com/m1guelpf/plz-cli) that now uses Claude 3.5 Sonnet instead of GPT-3.5 Turbo Instruct.
+This is a modded version of [plz-cli](https://github.com/m1guelpf/plz-cli) that now uses Claude 3.7 Sonnet via OpenRouter instead of GPT-3.5 Turbo Instruct.

 ## Installation